 By recognizing that law practice within a law firm need not be confined by the associate-partner paradigm, the firm empowers attorneys who want something different to stay in the legal workforce.

-Sonya Rosenberg, a partner in our Labor & Employment group and co-chair of the Women’s Network leadership team credits the Women’s Network and WANT teams for part of her success: “One of the key things the Women’s Network has helped me with is getting introduced to and building relationships with very supportive women throughout the firm, which has helped immensely in terms of business development.
+Sonya Rosenberg, a partner in our Labor & Employment group, credits the Women’s Network and WANT teams for part of her success: “One of the key things the Women’s Network has helped me with is getting introduced to and building relationships with very supportive women throughout the firm, which has helped immensely in terms of business development.
 In particular, the WANT teams have created mentorship opportunities and professional alliances, and prepared me for cross-selling opportunities that I wouldn’t have had otherwise.
 The programs are meaningful and effective, and the support the women provide to one another here is unique and invaluable.
 I feel fortunate to work at a firm where the women are truly committed to helping and bringing one another up.”

 We also recognize that group mentoring is not ideal for all situations.
 In particular, life and career transitions tend to be very personal subjects more ideally suited to individual discussions, and so the Women’s Network created “Mom Mentoring” to provide support and guidance for women as they transition into working mothers.
 We pair expecting attorneys with two attorneys at the firm (mom mentors) who have recently navigated the transition to working mother – both at the partner and associate level.
 The mom mentors meet regularly with their expecting attorney mentee before, during and after she returns from maternity leave.
 They offer guidance on everything from finding a nanny to preparing files for transition while gone to managing workload upon returning to work.